Last year I began my quest for expert canning processes. Not that there was a lack of expertise, it’s just the experts were fewer and farther between.

 • canning salt

 Water Bath Method Instructions

-Fill 1 large saucepan two-thirds full of hot water to boil.
+- Fill a large saucepan two-thirds full of hot water to boil.

-Run a nonmetallic spatula between tomatoes and jar to release any trapped air bubbles.
-Wipe top and threads of jar with clean, damp cloth.
+- Run a nonmetallic spatula between tomatoes and jar to release any trapped air bubbles.
+Wipe top and threads (the screw threads at the rim) of the jar with clean, damp cloth.

 This recipe has been adapted from the Ball Complete Book of Home Preserving.
 For more detailed instructions, please refer to the book or its website, www.freshpreserving.com.